GreatCowBASIC/Demonstration_Sources/README.md

 When you are documenting a demonstration, provide a complete reference, typically generated from source code using documentation comments that describe all public constants, methods, local constants, and other variables.

-Use the basic guidelines in this document as appropriate for the Great Cow BASIC language.
+Use the basic guidelines in this document as appropriate for the GCBASIC language.

 This page also does not cover libraries.
-The style suggestions below may be useful to keep in mind while documenting Great Cow BASIC demonstrations.
+The style suggestions below may be useful to keep in mind while documenting GCBASIC demonstrations.
 Libraries are covered by a Library Developer Guide.

 # Overall Program Layout

 This is the standard program.
-This is included in every Great Cow BASIC installation.
+This is included in every GCBASIC installation.
 See IDE/Snippets.

 ----
     '''A program  for GCGB and GCB the demonsations......